madsutherland/Optimized-Drug-Screening-Libraries/README.md

 starting_compound_geos = one starting structure for each molecule, the structures fed into the conformer driviing step my workflow;

 xxx.sdf = a single file containing the information curated (i.e. from Drug Bank) about each molecule in the library, including the SMILES strings used to build a starting structure in Mathematica.

+*Note* The Drug Bank - Approved library is the large one (2370 molecules), so that folder contains additional writen materials (a Word document and a Mathematica notebook) explaining what I did.